mebishalnapit/creative-blog/readme.md

 * Featured image size has been changed
 * Theme prefix removed from the enqueued third party scripts
 * Site logo feature added and removed the header logo upload option
+* Post format meta box removed and supporter it by calling first elements in the content as for example the first link for link post format

 #### VERSION 0.4
 * Styling fixes